If you have an emergency, call 911.

 Duke Emergency Medicine serves as a tertiary care center and Level 1 Trauma Center to patients in North Carolina and surrounding states.

-We have provided care to patients since 1945 and, with a new state-of-the-art and expanded facility that opened in April 2007, the ED is now equipped to treat over 90,000 patients a year.
+We have provided care to patients since 1945 with a state-of-the-art and expanded facility.
+The ED is now equipped to treat over 90,000 patients a year.

 The new ED includes: